 International students are eligible for financial aid only if they apply for funding during the admissions process, and will not be eligible for financial aid after receiving their admissions decision or during their four years in the College.
 If you think you will need financial aid at any point during your four years at UChicago, you should apply for financial aid when you apply for admission.

-Because the Office of College Admissions, not the Office of Financial Aid, reviews all applications for international financial aid, please contact the International Admissions Team with questions about financial aid for international students.
+Because the Office of College Admissions, not the Office of Financial Aid, reviews all applications for international financial aid, please contact the College Admissions Team with questions about financial aid for international students.